Muscles and Walls of the Pharynx

 The musculature of the pharynx will now be discussed.
 Firstly, the muscles that make up the outer pharyngeal wall will be mentioned, followed by the inner paired muscles.

-The superior pharyngeal constrictor muscle originates from the pterygoid hamulus, the pterygomandibular raphe, the retromolar trigone of the mandible and the side of the tongue.
 It inserts into the pharyngeal tubercle and the pharyngeal raphe.
 Its function is to constrict the upper portion of the pharynx.

 The middle pharyngeal constrictor muscle proximally attaches to the stylohyoid ligament and the greater and lesser cornu of the hyoid bone.
 It distally attaches to the pharyngeal raphe, as does the inferior pharyngeal constrictor muscle.
 It constricts the middle portion of the pharynx.